Approximately 5-minute reading time.

 1) Dry Service Conditions

-Based on the exact needs of the connection, several other screw options are available.
-The ASSY VG CSK and the ASSY Ecofast screws are reliable alternatives with a versatile countersunk head shape that can be used in this scenario, as well as be installed countersunk into the steel plate, and installed using MTC’s 90-degree and 45-degree wedge washers which will be explained later in this blog post.
+Based on the exact needs of the connection, several screw options are available.
+The ASSY VG CSK and the ASSY Ecofast screws are reliable options with a versatile countersunk head shape that can be used in dry service conditions, as well as being installed countersunk into the steel plate, and installed using MTC’s 90-degree and 45-degree wedge washers which will be explained later in this blog post.

 Dry service conditions may generally be considered if the average equilibrium moisture content of the wood material remains below 15% on average, never exceeding 19% over the span of a year at any given time.
 Connections designed in dry service conditions may utilize both:

 Regular ASSY self-tapping screws and SDD are coated with a thin protective layer of blue passivated zinc to resist minor corrosion risk during construction periods and are intended for usage in low corrosion environments such as untreated wood members and dry service conditions.